kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - AWS Shield is a managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS.
 AWS Shield provides always-on detection and automatic inline mitigations that minimize application downtime and latency, so there is no need to engage AWS Support to benefit from DDoS protection.
 - Can be an origin for CloudFront.
 - CloudFront automatically provides AWS Shield (standard) to protect from DDoS, and it also can integrate with AWS WAF and AWS Shield advanced.

+### Workspaces
+- Amazon Workspaces allows you to provide a desktop service via the cloud.
+The service allows people throughout the world to take advantage of scalable desktop provisioning.